Our pipes

 You'll need a plumber to:

-Don't forget to ask them to give you a Certificate of Compliance after they've finished the work.
+Ask them to give you a Certificate of Compliance after they've finished the work.
 This certifies that the plumbing work meets the Plumbing Code of Australia.

 You're responsible for maintaining the pipes and fittings on your property up to where they connect to our water, wastewater and stormwater networks – your point of connection.